Coolbass04/SHS-Family-Feud/README.md

 - **Rounds:** Six normal questions plus one optional Bonus Round.
 Depending on time, play 3–6 questions.
 - **Teams:** Four teams total.
 Steals occur when the main team reaches three X’s — other teams each write down one answer; if any is correct, that team steals the points.
 If none are correct, the playing team keeps their points.
 - **Roles:**
-  - [Host](./docs/HOST_INSTRUCTIONS.md) – Leads the game, manages buzzers, reveals answers, and keeps the energy going.
+  - [Host](./docs/HOST_INSTRUCTIONS.md) – Leads the game, reads questions, keeps the energy going (does not click).
+  - [Tech Support](./docs/TECH_SUPPORT.md) – Sets up laptop+TV, runs two windows (TV = Game Screen, Laptop = Host Controls), and clicks to reveal answers when the Host calls them.
   - [Moderator](./docs/MODERATOR.md) – Tracks time, monitors buzz-ins, judges answers, and helps with scoring fairness.
   - [Sara / Scorekeeper](./docs/GAME_OVERVIEW.md#-at-a-glance) – Tallies and announces total points each round.